jam06452/amur/README.md

 # Amur
 Simple OAuth for Plug apps.
 Amur gives you a small OAuth callback flow and provider normalization layer.
-It is now Plug-based and does not require Phoenix.
+It is Plug-based and does not require Phoenix.

 ## Installation
 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `amur` to your list of dependencies in `mix.exs`: